VladislavAksiotis/Conway-s-Life/README.md

 # Conway-s-Life
-One of the many implementation of Conway's Game of Life
+One of the many implementations of Conway's Game of Life